Siemens, Energy’s

 Siemens Energy shares fell 5% despite Q2 earnings beat and doubled free cash flow outlook to €8B.
 Analysts remain bullish with targets to €225.
 Wind unit Gamesa narrows loss but not yet profitable.

-Siemens Energy’s €8 Billion Cash Promise Falls Flat as Market Pauses After Rally - Foto: über boerse-global.de
+Siemens Energy’s €8 Billion Cash Promise Falls Flat as Market Pauses After Rally - Bild: über boerse-global.de

-Siemens Energy’s €8 Billion Cash Promise Falls Flat as Market Pauses After Rally - Foto: über boerse-global.de
+Siemens Energy’s €8 Billion Cash Promise Falls Flat as Market Pauses After Rally - Bild: über boerse-global.de

 Siemens Energy wrapped up last week with a sharp 4.98% slide that dragged shares to €169.18, leaving the stock roughly 10% below its 52-week peak of €188.00 hit in late April.
 The pullback, however, barely dented an otherwise stellar 12-month run — the equity still carries a year-to-date advance of nearly 38%.
 What makes the sell-off notable is not its severity but its timing: it arrived on the heels of a set of quarterly numbers that blew expectations out of the water.